DAFoam/DAFoam.github.io/pages/mydoc/mydoc_gui_pvoptairfoil.md

 ![MeshGeneration](/images/tutorials/GUI_meshGen.png)

-First, confirm the optimization folder is selected, then choose the upper and lower profiles for your airfoil by clicking the *Select Upper Surface Profile* and *Select Lower Surface Profile* buttons and selecting the files from the dialog
-- An example of the upper and lower surface profiles can be found [here](https://github.com/DAFoam/pvOptGUI_tutorials/tree/main/NACA0012)
+First, confirm the optimization folder is selected, then choose the upper and lower profiles for your airfoil by clicking the *Select Upper Surface Profile* and *Select Lower Surface Profile* buttons and selecting the files from the dialog.
+An example of the upper and lower surface profiles can be found pvOptGUI_tutorials/NACA0012/profiles

 Next you can set the approximate number of mesh cells, the boundary layer thickness and the number of cells between the surface and the far field